 Armour applied refrigeration to meat packing

-In the Britain the Harris family was responsible for the construction of the first ice house for bacon curing in their High Street factory in Calne in 1856.
+In Britain, the Harris family was responsible for the construction of the first ice house for bacon curing in their High Street factory in Calne in 1856.
 Jeppe recons that this is the first time in the world when ice was used to make year-round curing possible.
 It may or may not be true since this may have been used in Cincinnati before 1856.
-It is entirely possible that George Harris who brought the idea back from the USA to England may have seen ice cooling in use precisely for bacon curing in the USA.
-It probably developed very informally by private landowners who cured bacon year-round in private and small ice houses on their properties.
-Wherever this concept may have been used first Phil is credited for incorporation large scale refrigeration into meat packing.
+It is entirely possible that George Harris, who brought the idea back from the USA to England, may have seen ice cooling in use precisely for bacon curing in the USA.
+It probably developed very informally as private landowners created ice houses to keep perishables from going bad.
+Phil may have had just such an ice house on his own property.
+However the inspiration came to him, he is credited for the incorporation of large scale refrigeration into meat packing.
 (Encyclopedia.
 Chicago history and British History)